Unemployment edges closer to Bank of England threshold

 The BoE has made unemployment the lynchpin of its plan to keep interest rates at a record low and has said it will not raise them until the jobless rate falls at least to 7 percent.

-In August, it said that would probably not happen for another three years.
+In August, it said that would probably not happen for another three years but it is likely to bring forward that timeframe with its new forecasts due at 10:30 a.m.

 The unemployment rate of 7.6 percent represented a fall from the 7.7 percent reported for June-August and was the lowest since the March-May period of 2009.